pactus-project/pactus.org/docs/guide/run-compile.md

 ## Joining the Testnet

 Let's join the testnet now.
-First you need to create a workspace for test-net.
+First you need to create a workspace for testnet.
 Like this:

 ```
-zarb init -w ~/zarb/testnet --test-net
+zarb init -w ~/zarb/testnet --testnet
 ```

-Now you can join the test-net.
+Now you can join the testnet.
 Simply run this command:

 ```
 zarb start -w ~/zarb/testnet